google/trillian/README.md

 A personality may also perform **canonicalization** on incoming data, to convert equivalent formulations of the same underlying data to a single canonical format, avoiding needless duplication.
-(For example, keys in JSON dictionaries could be sorted, or Unicode string data could be normalised.)
+For example, keys in JSON dictionaries could be sorted, or Unicode string data could be normalised.
+One particularly important form of canonicalization is **de-duplication** of data that is logged with a timestamp: a particular piece of data gets a timestamp associated with it when it is first logged, and subsequent attempts to log the same data do not create new entries in the underlying Merkle tree.

 The per-application personality is also responsible for providing an externally-visible interface, typically over HTTP[S].